wmwolf/MESA_Reader/mesa_reader/README.md

 fastest language available, but then again, if you are dealing with such large MESA data sets that the computational timescales are getting too long for your comfort, you are in a pretty remarkable situation.
-As a practical note, if you use this in irb and you make an instance of `MESAData`, I'd recommend folllowing that up with a semi-colon and `nil` unless you want to see a ton of numbers fly up your screen.
+As a practical note, if you use this in irb and you make an instance of `MesaData`, I'd recommend following that up with a semi-colon and `nil` unless you want to see a ton of numbers fly up your screen.
 For instance, do this

-	l = MESALogDir.new; nil
+	l = MesaLogDir.new; nil

 The `nil` keeps irb from outputting all the data held in `l`.
 Or consider using the wonderful irb replacement [Pry](http://pryrepl.org) which can make exploring your data outside of plots a much more pleasant experience (for